Metnew/suicrux/docs/testing.md

 Store tests in the same folder with the component/action/reducer.

 ### Also
-There are [other solutions](https://github.com/brillout/awesome-react-components#test) to deal with testing, so you're always free to choose your testing library.
+There are [other solutions](https://github.com/brillout/awesome-react-components#test) to deal with testing, so you're always free to choose testing library.